sib-swiss/training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

-- In a GitHub repository
+- In a GitHub or GitLab repository
 - Free to use
 - Written in markdown or similar